 While innovative, our approach is based on proven laws of classical and quantum physics, unlike “cold fusion” claims.
 Our research is published in peer-reviewed scientific journals.

-In March 2012, the leading journal of its field, Physics of Plasmas, published our paper describing proof that we achieved two of the three conditions required to fuse hydrogen-boron and produce net energy (more released than put in).
-The first condition is plasma temperature of 1.6 billion degrees C. We achieved 1.8 billion, which is the hottest ever reported for a fusion fuel, and hotter than the core of the sun.
+In March 2017, the leading journal of its field, Physics of Plasmas, published (2017 paper link) describing proof that we achieved two of the three conditions required to fuse hydrogen-boron and produce net energy (more released than put in).
+The first condition is plasma temperature of 1.6 billion degrees C. We achieved 2.7 billion, which is the hottest ever reported for a fusion fuel, and hotter than the core of the sun.
 The other conditions are sufficient confinement time, which we also achieved, and sufficient plasma density, which we expect to achieve soon.

 We expect this because our mathematical model of the DPF is derived from physical laws, not mere trial-and-error.
 The model led us to design improvements that we patented in the U.S. (#7,482,607) and other nations (some pending).
 The model has been confirmed by years of experiments, and it predicts that design improvements we are now implementing will produce the breakthrough or net fusion energy, sought around the world for 60 years.